d-bl/GroundForge/docs/help/Patch-Size.md

 Large sizes
 -----------
-Note that a large patch size makes a diagram slower to render.
-On slow devices like tablets and phones that might give the impression that links to pages with a large patch size don't work at all or block the device.
+Note that a large swatch size makes a diagram slower to render.
+On slow devices like tablets and phones that might give the impression that links to pages with a large swatch size don't work at all or block the device.
 So create links with patch sizes just large enough to recognize the pattern, visitors can easily increment the size.

-When you specify a too small patch, (or a link with no dimensions) the size will be automatically increased to contain at least one tile.
+When you specify a swatch that is too small, (or a link with no dimensions) the size will be automatically increased to contain at least one tile.

 Right foot sides
 ---------------
 When a diagram has a foot side on the right, it will usually match only for every so many columns.
-Anyway you will have to reassign the stitches.
+You may have to reassign the stitches.

 If you want another number, go to the "Pattern definition" section: rotating the rows in the right field might help but you might need more changes.